 6. Get Friends And Family To Jog Your Memory

-Remembering all your life events and what lead to those points can be an extremely difficult task.
+Remembering all your life events and what led to them can be tricky.
 But you don’t have to do it alone.

-If you’re struggling to remember key details from certain events, try asking friends and family that were there on the day.
+If you’re struggling to remember key details from certain events, try asking friends and family that were with you on the day.

-They are guaranteed to remember pieces that you didn’t.
+They are guaranteed to remember things you forgot.
 Doing this can totally change your perspective of the life event or that time of your life.

-The perspective that is given to you by friends and family in invaluable when your writing your life story.
+The perspective that is given to you by friends and family is invaluable when writing your life story.

 Ring up old/current friends, family members and whoever else you can to reminisce on the past events.
-What you learn might shock you.
+What you learn might surprise or even shock you.

-You’ll also be surprised at how many other stories might come from that one.
-As they say, memories spark other memories.
+You’ll also be surprised at how many other stories flow from remembering one particular event.

 7. Use Photos To Relive Your Memories

-There’s no better way of jogging your memory than looking at old pictures, after all, that’s what we took them for.
+There’s no better way of jogging your memory than looking at old photos or home movies.

 Reliving old memories through your pictures is a blessing.
 And it can be beneficial when you’re writing your life story.

-Looking at pictures can help you remember the smaller details of that event by showing you who was there, what the weather was like and much more.
+Looking at photos can help you remember the smaller details of that event by showing you who was there, the expressions on their faces, their gestures, what they were wearing and their hairstyles.
+You’ll even learn what the weather was like that day.

-Dig out some of your old photo albums and see what you can remember.
+Dig out some of your old photo albums and home movies and see what memories they evoke.

 8. Add Emotions To Trigger Your Readers Emotions

-And the best way to do this is by triggering emotions in your readers; this could be:
+And the best way to do this is by:

 - Making them laugh